chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 [Cyrus](https://genshin-impact.fandom.com/wiki/Cyrus_(Sumeru)) refers to an NPC in Sumeru which is a retired Akademiya professor.
 Lisa and Cyno are obviously the playable characters, but who is Ruzicka?
 She doesn't appear to correspond to any NPCs in the game, and was only mentioned in this event dialogue and never again.
 This is suspicious, because [Růžička](https://en.wikipedia.org/wiki/R%C5%AF%C5%BEi%C4%8Dka) means "little rose" in Czech.
 And guess what Rosalyne means?
 That's right, "beautiful rose".
 Ruzicka also sounds a bit like an abbreviated form of **Ros**alyne-Kruz**chka**.
 Then there's also the fact that Signora studied at the Akademiya prior to her Crimson Witch transformation, so this may or may not be a subtle hint of Signora under a different name.

 If this really refers to Signora, then they can't just name-drop Rosalyne because that would've been way too obvious, so they settled with Ruzicka as a nod to her, in order to minimize suspicion and get people to shrug it off and not to think too hard about it.
+## Disproven speculations
+Here we have the "hall of shame" of theories I made in this post that were disproven, for the sake of transparency.

+### 6.x Unknown IDs
+HomDGCat, a reliable Genshin leaker with a good track record, published a [playable character ID list](http://web.archive.org/web/20260210070250/https://homdgcat.wiki/gi/change?lang=EN) for Nod-Krai, and initially, I made some educated guesses as to how they could possibly release Signora in 6.x.

+* Alice "Crimson Chronicle": Non-playable NPC ID only
+* **Was suspected to be possible unknown IDs 134 - 135 (6.7 - 6.9?)**
+* 133 Marionette - 6.7
+* 132 Prune - 6.6
+* 131 Nicole - 6.6
+* 130 Linnea - 6.5
+* 129 Lohen - 6.6, likely meant to go with Varka but was delayed
+* 128 Varka - 6.4
+* 127 Illuga "Burning Heart Amidst the Nightmare" - 6.3
+* 126 Zibai "White Horse's Fleeting Spring" - 6.3
+* 125 Columbina "Welkin Moon's Homecoming" - 6.3
+* 124 Jahoda "Windthreading Shadow" - 6.2
+* 123 Durin "The Undying Fire" - 6.2
+* 122 Nefer "Secret Beneath the Sands" - 6.1
+* 121 Aino "Clinky-Clank Gadgets-A-Gogo" - 6.0
+* 120 Flins "Shadowy Lights, Stranger Wights" - 6.0
+* 119 Lauma "Evermoon's Sacrament Song" - 6.0
+* 118 Manekina (UGC)
+* 117 Manekin (UGC)

+Hoyo has always consistently released 17 characters for each major version, and the UGC characters were initially assumed to not count towards this as while they are usable in free roam, they can't be used in endgame modes, which is the whole point of pulling for characters, and thus there was the possibility that she could be in late 6.x.
+However, Hoyo has all but disproved this with the release of Snezhnaya BTS VOD, as it confirmed that Snezhnaya's release will be on August 12, which is where 6.8 *would've been*.

+<div style="text-align: center;font-size:small"><iframe class="widescreen-video" src="https://youtube.com/embed/2iu7xGqiNzM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+### The possible existence of version 6.9
+There was a [discovery](https://old.reddit.com/r/Genshin_Impact_Leaks/comments/1reg0mu/potential_version_69_via_miruko/) on the textmap that mentions "6.9", which might hint of a potential existence of said version.
+This came up as a surprise, because releasing version 6.9 would mean that Genshin's anniversary would land on that version instead of 7.0.
+But just like the above theory of playable IDs, this too was disproven by the Snezhnaya BTS implying there will be no 6.8, and that 7.0 will release in August instead of September had the version existed.

+Funnily enough, the placeholder text translates to "Plants vs. Zombies Level 5".
+You see, I've been in the PvZ community for over a decade now, so seeing this in the textmap is just kinda hilarious.
+FYI, level 5 is the "roof" stage.
+It's currently unknown what this means, or whether this even means anything.
+I don't think we're literally gonna be doing a battle on the roof of a house. and with the version not really existing, I wonder if this was meant as an inside joke or something.

+## What to do now?
+Given how Nod-Krai's final patch will be in 6.7, this means that Hoyo will drip market the characters that will appear in the Snezhnaya AQ, and there will be a playable ID leak in the same version, which coincides with Sandrone's banner.
+For those of you who have been waiting for both Sandrone and Signora, I'd suggest you should wait until the leakers get a hold of 7.0's playable IDs, as it would determine whether you should pull Sandrone or skip her and wait for Signora instead to get her constellations or signature weapon. **Watch for any missing playable IDs in the leak**, because it means that a character will appear in a future quest, but has yet to appear in the next version.
+Signora will almost certainly fall into this category, as I doubt her resurrection would take place that early in 7.0, so any missing playable IDs should be treated as a Signora-shaped hole we should pay attention to.

+Also, because 7.0 will have the first batch of playable characters, and said characters are placed very early in the playable ID list, if there's any missing IDs that immediately follow 7.0's playable characters, then it can be said with absolute certainty that she'll be playable in 7.1.

+Similarly, the drip marketing may also confirm her return.
+If there's a suspicious silhouette in the midst of the drip marketed roster, then suffice to say it will be her, as there would be no reason to hide other characters, even the Harbingers or Tsaritsa, unless if said character is a walking spoiler, which she *does qualify* as such.
+Alternatively, Hoyo could be stupid and just outright reveal her in the drip marketing, which would completely spoil her resurrection.
+That might be a but disappointing as it kills the hype a little, but hey, at least that would be the most obvious confirmation of her return.

 ## Analogies to help people understand the reality of business strategies
 Everything after this whole point is just an extra, and you can stop here if you don't wanna hear me rambling about why Signora's resurrection makes sense from a business perspective, and the caveats with the analysis I've presented.
 However, I'd like to put this here because I feel like the detractors who argue against Signora's return don't get how marketing actually works.
 I'm not expecting them to change or anything, but it's evident that they only rely on the low-hanging fruits like "she's turned into ashes" or "her death was deserved because she kicked Venti" rather than looking at how businesses work and the workplace politics surrounding them.
 Companies spend millions or even billions of dollars on marketing to ensure their product sells, and Hoyo is no exception.
 If they deem a past strategy to be a failure or unsustainable, they will pivot and change course to one that's more likely to be successful.
 Expecting Hoyo to stay true to their original plans is unrealistic from a financial perspective, and their marketing department is unlikely to keep this decision forever when there's an overwhelming amount of data that suggests this is a bad business move.